Dyson V11 Outsize Review

 • Quite expensive

-• Nozzle’s lack of padding can scratch hard surfaces
+• The nozzle’s lack of padding can scratch hard surfaces

 Introduction to the Dyson V11 Outsize

-After Dyson introduced the V11 Torque Drive, I was curious how they would top it since it was already one of the better performing cordless vacuums they’ve designed.
+After Dyson introduced the V11 Torque Drive, I was curious to see how they would top it, since it was already one of the better-performing cordless vacuums they had designed.

 Then comes the Outsize, which is a super-sized version of the Torque Drive.